davidsbatista/Annotated-Semantic-Relationships-Datasets/README.md

 It's divided in 3 groups:

-### Traditional Information Extraction

-Each relationship instance was manually annotated, and each belongs to a specific a pre-determined relationship type.
+__Traditional Information Extraction___: relationships are manually annotated, and belongs to pre-determined type.

-### Open Information Extraction

-Each relationship instance was manually annotated, but the relationships don't have any specific type, and can occur between any pair of named-entities, nominals, noun-phrases, etc.
+__Open Information Extraction__: relationships are manually annotated, but don't have any specific type.

-### Distantly Supervised

-Each relationship instance was annotated by appying some [Distant Supervision](https://www.aclweb.org/anthology/P09-1113) technique/algorithm, and it's type is pre-determined.
+__Distantly Supervised__: relationships are annotated by appying some [Distant Supervision](https://www.aclweb.org/anthology/P09-1113) technique and are pre-determined.

 If you know any more datasets, and want to contribute, please, notify me or submit a PR.